A Long-Standing Affinity for Ralph Lauren, Explained

 I started interior design school days after the Ralph Lauren Spring 2025 collection show in the Hamptons.
 The program encouraged us to keep a design journal– a practice I’ve kept up with since.
 I have a bunch of looks from that runway that I’ve pasted into a design journal.
 And I now have many journals lying around my home office to jot down thoughts and inspo on the fly.
 I find joy in flipping through them to remind me of what lights me up, how far I’ve come, and where else I want to go.
 Here’s a note I wrote to my future self while watching that show.

-Timeless elegance and livable luxury is what I want for my clients.
 True luxury is having a home that is comfortable, distinctively unique, and gets better with time.
-I want my clients to have spaces that masterfully tell their stories.
+I want my clients to have spaces that masterfully tell their stories and how they live.
 Spaces that feel like a seamless collection of where they’ve been, where they are, and where they’re going.

 So…a love letter of sorts for reading this far—